allan1code/Elements-of-Ai/README.md

 # Elements of Ai

-[Elements of Ai](https://www.elementsofai.com/) - online courses by the University of Helsinki and MinnaLearn.
+University of Helsinki and MinnaLearn.

 ## Chapters